macressler/stackmob-customcode-dev/README.md

 The dev environment contains a complete [Custom Code SDK](https://github.com/stackmob/stackmob-customcode-sdk) implementation as well as a local API server.
 It runs your custom code locally and proxies all normal API calls to your v0 StackMob API.
 Normal push calls are not currently supported.

+The development enviromment is currently in beta as we work to make its functionality mirror our servers' as closely as possible.

-The development enviromment is currently in beta.
-As always with StackMob open source software, we encourage you to [let us know](https://github.com/stackmob/stackmob-customcode-localrunner/issues) if you find issues.
-Pull requests are also welcome.
+As always with StackMob open source software, we encourage you to [let us know](https://github.com/stackmob/stackmob-customcode-localrunner/issues) if you find issues, or submit pull requests.

 ## Setup